1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 stocks of Drosophila”
 (Medvedev and Lerner, p.
 125)

+"The TAA library destroyed all genetics textbooks, the books of Shmal’gauzen, and much other literature."(Medvedev and Lerner, p.
+125)

 “Thus, the Minister
 of Agriculture, Benediktov, issued an order (No. 1530, Octo¬
 ber 6, 1948) decreeing cessation of all genetic research in